CDPHE Ratings For Assisted Living Facilities And Nursing Homes In Denver

 Health Surveys For Assisted Living Facilities And Nursing Homes In Denver

 In health surveys conducted by the department of health, the scope and severity of problems at assisted living facilities and nursing homes are ranked.
-The scope of deficiencies could be as follows:
+The scope of deficiencies could be:

 - isolated – only one resident or a limited number of residents was affected